GEOLYTIX/xyz/eleventy/workspace/layer/editing.md

 }
 ```

+This metrics are calculated with [openlayers sphere methods](https://openlayers.org/en/latest/apidoc/module-ol_sphere.html).

+The distance is calculated from the interiorPoint of the geometry to the mapview.position (cursor).

+Length is measured along the geometry.
+For polygons, circles, and rectangles the length is the circumference.

 Note that in order to enable editing properties of selected locations editable entries need their own editing settings.